kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 ## Introduction

-"Hey what's up everybody, this is Naeem.
-In today's screencast, I'm going to show you how to refactor code duplication and provide centralized configuration for **Alamofire** network calls."
+Hey what's up everybody, this is Naeem.
+In today's screencast, I'm going to show you how to avoid code duplication and provide centralized configuration for **Alamofire** network calls.

-**Alamofire** is a very popular Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS, it is created by **Alamofire Software Foundation**.
+**Alamofire** is a very popular Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS, it is created by the **Alamofire Software Foundation**.

-Probably you have created `APIManager` or `NetworkModel` of your apps using **Alamofire**, which ends up in a mess on every new version of APIs.
+This screencast is for developers who have experience using **Alamofire** in their apps.
+For those that have, probably you have created `APIManager` or `NetworkModel` of your apps using **Alamofire**, which ends up in a mess on every new version of APIs.
+[TODO: Can you add more detail here, or an example, of what you mean by "mess", and what you mean by "every new version of APIs?
+I want to make sure the problem is clear.]

 As apps grow in size, it's important to adopt common patterns as you build out your network stack.
 An important part of that design is how to route your requests.
 The **Alamofire** `URLConvertible` and `URLRequestConvertible` protocols along with the Router design pattern are here to help.
+[TODO: How do they help, what is their benefit?]

 We are going to use `URLRequestConvertible` protocol in this screencast for refactoring networking calls.